CLI

 Before using the CLI, make sure you have the following dependencies installed on your local machine:

-Docker installed on your system but Podman works, too.
+Docker installed on your system but works, too.

 .